 For the McMichael, the sheer maleness of its permanent collection emerged as an issue.
 Robert and Signe McMichael focussed on the Group and Thomson in their collecting choices, and when they offered their gallery and its permanent collection to the government of Ontario in 1965, they owned 194 paintings that reflected this landscape world o’ guys.
 The collection now has more than 6,500 items, and it has been broadened to include works by First Nations and Inuit artists.
 But the core collection of G7-and-Thomson was deficient in its omissions, which gives rise to something of a paradox in the very title of this exhibition of Canadian women artists from the G7 period.
 They may not have belonged to the Group of Seven, or painted with them in various excursions, but some of the most prominent artists in this exhibition were invited to participate in Group of Seven shows as guests, and did so.
 The 1995 National Gallery of Canada exhibition The Group of Seven: Art for a Nation, assembled by the gallery’s curator of Canadian Art, Charles Hill, and which toured the country in 1996, included works by these guests.
 The support of A.Y.
 Jackson and other Group members for female contemporary artists is well known, and Jackson’s admiration is documented in my forthcoming book, Jackson’s Wars.
 The National Gallery of Canada was adding works by women who are part of this exhibition to its permanent collection, fresh from their appearance in leading society and association exhibitions.

 But, to be sure, women faced limitations on their participation in professional circles, and it wasn’t just the Group of Seven that gave them a pass.
 Women were left out of all-male societies like the Pen and Pencil Club of Montreal and Toronto’s Arts and Letters Club (from which the Group of Seven arose), and no woman was elected to the highest rank of academician at the Royal Canadian Academy of Arts after Charlotte Schreiber in 1880, until 1933.
 The Group’s members emerged from male workplaces of commercial artists; as a patron, Dr. James MacCallum extended his support to members of this male professional circle.
 The Studio Building, built by Lawren Harris and Dr. MacCallum, rented its six studios when it opened in 1914 to men.
+(Marion Long did take over A.Y.
+Jackson’s studio after he enlisted in 1915.)
 Women also faced almost insurmountable hurdles in domestic expectations of the time: once married and with children to raise, a professional art career was all but over, in a way that it generally was not for male contemporaries—although Edmond Dyonnet’s protégé of promise, Henri-Zotique Fabien, was forced to abandon his painting career before the war and take a job as a draughtsman with the Department of Indian Affairs, after marrying and starting a family.
 British Columbia’s Sophia Pemberton (whose career predates this exhibition), was one of Canada’s great Impressionists, but her art came to a screeching halt when she married a clergyman.
 Even women who pursued art careers faced restraints and social disapproval.
-As a lesbian couple, Florence Wyly and Frances Loring (both of whom are in this exhibition), Americans who moved to Toronto before the war, defied conventions of heterosexual union and had lifelong careers as two of Canada’s leading sculptors.
+As a lesbian couple, Florence Wyle and Frances Loring (both of whom are in this exhibition), Americans who moved to Toronto before the war, defied conventions of heterosexual union and had lifelong careers as two of Canada’s leading sculptors.
 After seeing the bronze figures they produced for the Canadian war-art program, A.Y.
 Jackson declared the sculptures “make me wish to knock down all the statues in Toronto and let them replace them with anything they wish.”

 In researching A.Y.
 Jackson’s exhibitions early in his career, I was impressed by how routinely reviews extended praise to women artists, and in anything but a condescending way.
 The Montreal art scene, before and after the First World War, featured a number of accomplished and well-regarded women artists.
 When Jackson was made an associate of the RCA in November 1914, fellow Montrealers Gertrude des Clayes and Helen McNicoll received the same honour.
-In reviews of of group exhibitions like the annual spring show of the Art Association of Montreal (AAM) and the annual RCA show of this era, women sometimes received a separate critical discussion, even though they were not segregated into their own exhibition area, but writers otherwise readily acknowledged their strengths as artists, regardless of gender.
+In reviews of group exhibitions like the annual spring show of the Art Association of Montreal (AAM) and the annual RCA show of this era, women sometimes received a separate critical discussion, even though they were not segregated into their own exhibition area, but writers otherwise readily acknowledged their strengths as artists, regardless of gender.
 For the 1912 AAM exhibition, the Montreal Herald praised Emily Coonan for having produced “the most masterly work of the show.
 There is not in all Montreal a painter who can make us feel the sincerity, the conviction, the absolute religious earnestness, of his or her work as can Miss Coonan.
 She belongs to no school and nobody.”
 She won the travelling scholarship introduced by the National Gallery in 1914, which was adjudicated by the RCA.
 As one of eight candidates, she beat out among others Randolph Hewton, a well-regarded Montreal contemporary and friend of Jackson’s.
 (There are two small Coonan works in this exhibition.)
 Jackson and Hewton were among the male artists in Montreal who banded together in 1920 with a sterling group of young women artists, including Coonan, Lilias Torrance Newton, Henrietta Mabel May, and Anne Savage, with Prudence Heward on the engaged periphery, to create the short-lived but noteworthy Beaver Hall Group.
 After the Group of Seven pulled its own plug, many of these same women joined with the Group’s members in 1933 to form the Canadian Group of Painters, which was almost equally male and female in composition.

 And so we’re left to puzzle over just how uninvited these artists were.
 There is a strong movement afoot in curatorial circles worldwide, to recover the lost reputations of women artists.
 This show overlaps for example with By Her Hand: Women Artists in Italy, 1500-1800, the star of which is Artemisia Gentileschi.
 I think there is a basic pattern in the neglect.
 The fact that there is art to display reminds us that the art was being produced in the first place.
 Art historians, collectors, and galleries themselves, bear an historic responsibility for having overlooked, trivialized, or consigned to storage the works by women that in their day enjoyed professional standing and critical respect.
 I would have suggested Overlooked as a title for the McMichael exhibition, as it places the onus more firmly on the post facto neglect that set in after these artists passed, rather than the reception and standing many enjoyed in their own lifetimes.

 The problem is, to a fair and acknowledged degree, the problem of the McMichael’s own permanent collection.
 The collection may now be multiple times greater than what had been left by the McMichaels to Ontario, but it had not moved much beyond the boy’s club epitomized by Thomson and the Group of Seven.
 In the catalogue’s foreword, executive director Ian A.C.
 Dejardin recounted drawing up “a list of every women artist I could think of” from the first half of the twentieth century in Canada as he sought to update the collection’s acquisition policy.
 “By no means exhaustive, the list had more than thirty names.
 A quick database search revealed that the representation of these artists in the collection was at best disappointing and in most cases downright pitiful.”
 The only female artist the McLaughlins had paid much attention to acquiring was Emily Carr.
 Dejardin says he “dashed off a rough first proposal for an exhibition with the title Uninvited.”
 The title’s inspiration seems to have been Carr’s personal experience, as she was embraced as a kindred spirit of landscape painting by Lawren Harris but then was snubbed when the Group of Seven added three new members, all male.
 Dejardin suggests that the exhibition concept might have gone no further, were it not for the fact that a newly appointed chief curator, Sarah Milroy, was the right person to spearhead it: “There was certainly no way that I, the white, middle-aged, entitled male of feminist nightmare, would have had the gall to curate such a show myself.”
-I would like to think that men are capable of recognizing and championing the work of overlooked artists of any gender, but we’ll leave that comment be.

 Emily Carr has a major presence in this exhibition, but her works come at the very end, and that is for the best.
 Although she might anchor the idea of “uninvited,” few gallery-goers need to be reminded of who Emily Carr was and what she produced.
 Ask anyone halfway familiar with Canadian art in the first half of the twentieth century to name someone other than a G7 member that they would call a modernist, and they’re probably going to say Emily Carr or David Milne, long before they summon the name of someone like Lilias Torrance Newton or Prudence Heward, two Montrealers who to my eye are star attractions of Uninvited.
 Despite their relative standing, Torrance Newton and Heward are probably going to be fresh discoveries for a lot of exhibition-goers.
 It was only about 2015 that the National Gallery of Canada made a significant change to its 20th-century Canadian galleries, dispatching to storage the decorative panels that future G7 members (and Thomson) created for Dr. James MacCallum’s Georgian Bay cottage and in their stead filling the side gallery with a marvellous assortment of works by Torrance Newton, Heward, and other women who were producing outstanding portraiture after the First World War.